 Deputy Chair, Member Director

 Dave Oliver is a Member Director appointed by ACTU Super Shareholding Pty Ltd. He joined the AustralianSuper Board on 1 July 2007 and was appointed Deputy Chair in August 2014.
-He was elected Secretary of the ACTU in 2012 after serving the Australian Manufacturing Workers’ Union (AMWU) for more than 20 years, including holding the position of National Secretary.
-Dave established, and is a former director of, the National Entitlement Security Trust.
+Previous roles include Secretary of the ACTU from 2012-2017, after serving the Australian Manufacturing Workers’ Union (AMWU) for more than 20 years, including holding the position of National Secretary.
+Dave established, and is Chair of the National Entitlement Security Trust (NEST).
 He is a director of Industry Super Australia Pty Ltd and a director of the Union Education Foundation Limited.
 He is a member of the Defence Industry Innovation Board, the Future Manufacturing Industry Innovation Council, the National Economic Reform Panel, the National Resource Sector Employment Taskforce, the National Workplace Relations Consultative Council and the Resources Sector Skills Taskforce Sub Committee.